kristian234/Movieasy/README.md

   email: admin@gmail.com
   password: admin
 - The appsettings.Development.json file is not included as it contains a lot of sensitive information, if you wish to get it please message me.
 (I've already given it in the softuni form)
+- If you decide to launch it yourself, and wish to be able to delete/edit the movies that are initially seeded, please make sure you change the cloudinary image URLs to match your own in the seed.json located in the infrastructure layer.
+You can still test by adding your own movies though.

 ------------